Tag Archives: Boundary Waters

 We saw Beaver, Otters, Eagles and lots of other wildfowl.
 No Moose or deer were seen on this trip but that was to be expected.
 Without having a real itinerary it was nice to just travel and explore at our own pace.
 This was probably the most relaxing and stress free trip to the BWCA that I’ve ever been on.

 I was talking with our oldest son about 2 months back.
-He had just returned from a trip to the Boundary Waters with a group of friends that didn’t go as well as he’d hoped.
+He had just returned from a trip to the Boundary Waters with a group of friends that didn’t go as well as he’d hoped ( a lot of trips just happen like that and I’ve had my fair share too.)
 I commented about him and I doing a trip together and he agreed.
 I went about getting a permit as well as a rental canoe and lodging and planning out an itinerary.

 Long story short, we spent the past week canoeing and fishing up in the Boundary Waters together and it turned out to be one of the best trips ever.
 The fishing was tough due to them still being in their summer pattern/deep water.
 We earned every single fish we caught.
 I don’t have all of the pictures yet so will only post a few of the main ones.